mdavids/rfc/content/draft-davids-forsalereg-15.md

 ## Handling of RDATA {#handlerdata}

-All text exchanged between systems that are not part of a closed ecosystem **MUST** be encoded in UTF-8 [@!RFC3629] and conform to the Network Unicode format [@?RFC5198].

 Since this method relies on DNS TXT records, standard content rules apply as defined in [@RFC1035, (see) section 5.1].
-For the "ftxt=" content tag, this includes the possibility of representing non-ASCII data in the content value, for instance by using UTF-8 or escape sequences (e.g., \DDD or \X notation).
+This includes the possibility of representing non-ASCII data in the content value, by using escape sequences (e.g., \DDD or \X notation).

+This document defines that all text exchanged between systems that are not part of a closed ecosystem **SHALL** be encoded in and interpreted as UTF-8 [@!RFC3629] and conform to the Network Unicode format [@?RFC5198].

-Processors **MUST** be capable of handling such encodings to ensure that non-ASCII content values are interpreted correctly.
+Processors **MUST** be capable of handling such encodings to ensure that non-ASCII content values are interpreted accordingly.

-Note: When UTF-8 is used, the ABNF octet limit applies to the encoded byte sequence, not the number of visible characters.
+Note: When non-ASCII data is used, the ABNF octet limit applies to the encoded byte sequence, not the number of visible characters.
 Multi-byte characters will reduce the available character count.